-Make sure that the sbm-client-connection.properties file has the correct URL for the Serena Release Manager to SBM connection, and that is has a valid and fully authorized username and password.
+Make sure that the sbm-client-connection.properties file has the correct URL for the Serena Release Manager to SBM connection, and that it has a valid and fully authorized username and password.
 This is now a required configuration to enable you to create objects in Serena Release Manager.
 If this connection is not configured properly, you will receive a checkuniquness error.

-Unable to update landing page layout
+Unable to update the landing page layout

-If a user cannot change the landing page, check their privileges for the ALM USER SETTINGS table in the SBM Application Administrator.
-To change the landing page layout in Serena ALM Settings, users must have the privileges Submit, Update, Delete, and View for the ALM USER SETTINGS table.
+If a user cannot change the landing page, check their privileges for the ALM_USER_SETTINGS table in the SBM Application Administrator.
+To change the landing page layout in Serena ALM Settings, users must have the privileges Submit, Update, Delete, and View for the ALM_USER_SETTINGS table.